magnuswatn/bigacme/docs/installation.md

 ### Installation of bigacme

-Bigacme must be installed on a server which is able to connect to the Big-IP and the CA. It is only tested on GNU/Linux.
-The easyest way is just to install it wil the setup.py:
+Bigacme must be installed on a server which is able to connect to the Big-IP and the CA. It is only tested on GNU/Linux, but should work on Windows as well.
+The easiest way is just to install it with the setup.py:

 ```python setup.py install```